CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

 ### Task 2: CRUD(Create, Read, Update and Delete) operations in MySQL

+MySQL provides a set of some basic but most essential operations that will help you to easily interact with the MySQL database and these operations are known as CRUD operations.
+Let us start with the understanding of CRUD operations in SQL with the help of examples.
+We will be writing all the queries in the supporting examples using the MySQL database.

 1. Run the below commands to create a new database named **sample** and creating a table using **CREATE TABLE** command inside the **sample** database.

    ```